How to Tell If Your Water Broke During Pregnancy

 Water Breaking vs. Discharge

-Pregnant people may also mistake rupturing of the membranes for discharge (which can increase in volume during pregnancy), especially if it's trickling out slowly.
-Both amniotic fluid and vaginal discharge (leukorrhea) tend to be odorless, but they also have som differing characteristics:
+Pregnant people may also mistake water breaking for discharge (which can increase in volume during pregnancy), especially if it's trickling out slowly.
+Both amniotic fluid and vaginal discharge (leukorrhea) tend to be odorless, but they also have some differing characteristics:

 • Vaginal discharge is generally stickier and thicker